 All tours return to Akaroa ahead of time for the boarding of the cruise ship.

-Cost and Availability: Please email your tour preference(s), along with the number of persons touring to enable us to advise you of the cost, along with the Akaroa port procedures.
+Cost and Availability: Please email your tour preference(s), along with the number of persons touring to enable us to advise you of the cost and the Akaroa port procedures.

 Volcanic Peninsula, Christchurch City and Surrounds Tour